-Many Americans are familiar with the concept of smoking marijuana, but did you know the many ways to consume cannabis?
+Many Americans are familiar with the concept of smoking marijuana, but can you count all the ways to consume marijuana?

 Whether you have an interest in the plant’s medical benefits, or you’re simply keen to learn more about how to use marijuana, Remedy has a guide to the many ways you can consume it.
 While there isn’t just one “best” way to smoke marijuana, modern cannabis consumers may choose which method works best for them.

-Because the mental and physical benefits you experience from cannabis are primarily dependent on intake methods, it’s important to do research.
+Because the mental and physical benefits you experience from cannabis depend on intake methods, research becomes very important.
 Talk to a knowledgeable budtender at your local dispensary.
 Start low and slow, especially when experimenting with a new method of marijuana consumption.

 If you choose to smoke marijuana, you can buy loose cannabis, often referred to as weed or hash, or pre-made joints, aka prerolls.

-As cannabis flower or a cannabis concentrate is inhaled, the consumer takes in gases laden with cannabinoids, terpenes, and flavonoids where they are delivered to the lungs and absorbed into the bloodstream.
-When it comes to cannabis two most prevalent types of inhalation intake methods are smoking and vaporization.
+When you inhale a cannabis flower or a cannabis concentrate, the consumer takes in gases laden with cannabinoids, terpenes, and flavonoids where they head to the lungs and the bloodstream absorbs it.
+When it comes to inhaling cannabis, the two most prevalent types of intake methods are smoking and vaporization.

 Different ways to smoke cannabis

-Smoking cannabis in a pipe or pre-roll are some of the more popular ways to consume cannabis.
+Smoking cannabis in a pipe or pre-roll is one of the more popular ways to consume cannabis.
 Yet, marijuana smokers still have more than one option.

 - Glass pipes and hand pipe